justinthecao/cowdle/README.md

 # COWDLE

-To Whom It May Concern,
+To Whom It May Concern, (this documentation is still in its early stages!)

 Welcome to my first HTML/CSS/JS shishkebob.
 I wanted to get some experience with front-end and ngl it was pretty fun.
 I took a lot of inspiration from Wordle that became extremely popular in 2021 and revamped it to relate to one of my inside jokes with my friends - cows .. cao's.